malloc42/du-dump/Generic Elective/Semester-I (Programming With Python) (Computer Science)/README.md

     This program may be done using functions
   </li>
   <li>
-    WAP to create a pyramid of the character ‘*’ and a reverse pyramid<br>
+    WAP to create a pyramid of the character ‘*’ and a reverse pyramid
     <code>
           *
          ***